yimikao/wicked-k8s/tasks/11.extend-kubernetes/2.custom-resources/1.custom-resource-definitions/ex.md

     kind: CustomResourceDefinition
     # CRD as in Model
     metadata:
-        # name must match the spec fields below, and be in the form: <plural>.<group>
+        # name must match the spec fields below, and be in the form: <plural>.<group> i.e plural-name.group
-        # name as in SomethingModel e.g BookCollectionModel
+        # name as in SomethingModel e.g blogpost, crontab
+        # group is mostly like an organization name/domain e.g fluidcoins/v1/blogpost
+        # name.group togther is expected to be a valid DNS domain
         name: crontabs.stable.example.com
     spec:
         # group name to use for REST API: /apis/<group>/<version>
         group: stable.example.com
         # list of versions supported by this CustomResourceDefinition
+        names:
+            # NAME IS JUST WHAT THE MODEL(RESOURCE) IS CALLED
+            # OBJECTS ARE INSTANCES OF A RESOURCE
+            # plural name to be used in the URL: /apis/<group>/<version>/<plural>
+            plural: crontabs
+            # singular name to be used as an alias on the CLI and for display
+            singular: crontab
+            # kind is normally the CamelCased singular type.
+Your resource manifests use this.
+            kind: CronTab
+            # shortNames allow shorter string to match your resource on the CLI
+            shortNames:
+            - ct
+            listKind: CronTabList
+        # either Namespaced or Cluster
+        scope: Namespaced
         versions:
             - name: v1
               # Each version can be enabled/disabled by Served flag.